refinedev/refine/documentation/tutorial/routing/navigation/react-router/index.md

 ## Adding a Link to the List Page and to the Create Page

-We'll be using the `useNavigation` hook from `@refinedev/core` and the `<Link />` component of the `react-router-dom` library to create links to the list page and the create page of the products.
+We'll be using the `useNavigation` hook from `@refinedev/core` and the `<Link />` component of the `react-router` library to create links to the list page and the create page of the products.

 Let's update our `<Header />` component and add a link to the list page of the products: